-A deliciously fudgy, double-chocolate, smaller portion sized brownie.
+A deliciously fudgy, double-chocolate, single serve brownie

 We made it to Friday!
 And thank goodness for that!